edgedb/rfcs/text/1004-transactions-api.rst

 where we catch network error before sending a request.

-Additionally ``TransactionActiveError`` is introduced to signal that queries can't be executed on the connection object:
+Additionally ``TransactionActiveError`` is introduced to signal that queries can't be executed on the connection object (i.e. when connection object is "borrowed" for the duration of the transaction):

 .. code-block:: python